-ABC Evening News – As she took her seat next to the established Harry Reasoner, Barbara made history as the first woman to ever anchor a network’s flagship news broadcast.
+ABC Evening News – As she took her seat next to the established Harry Reasoner, Barbara made history as the first woman to ever anchor a major network’s flagship news broadcast.
 But Reasoner, who was born in Dakota City, Iowa, complained about the pairing to his bosses in private and openly patronized Barbara in public.
 As she put it to Oprah Winfrey many years later, Reasoner was her “unwilling co-anchor.”
-But while Reasoner may have been condescending, the old-line media were downright rude at best…and perhaps even sexist at worst.
+But while Reasoner may have been condescending, the old-line media were downright rude at best … and too often sexist at worst.
 Barbara left the program in 1978 after two years of poor ratings.

-Barbara Walters Specials – Putting the rancor with Reasoner and overall disappointment related to ABC Evening News behind her, Barbara increased the focus on her primetime specials composed of interviews with heads of state, newsmakers, celebrities and sports figures.
-The very first such show had aired in December 1976 and featured an interview with President-elect Jimmy Carter and wife Rosalyn.
-A tenacious pursuer of elusive people in the news, these specials were resonating with viewers and earning respect from many of her critics.
+Barbara Walters Specials – Putting the rancor with Reasoner and disappointment related to ABC Evening News behind her, Barbara turned her to primetime specials composed of interviews with heads of state, newsmakers, celebrities and sports figures.
+The very first such show aired in December 1976 and featured an interview with President-elect Jimmy Carter and wife Rosalyn.
+A tenacious pursuer of elusive people in the news, these specials did resonate with viewers and earned Barbara respect from many of her previous critics.
 In November 1977 she went “mano a mano” with Walter Cronkite as they both snagged a joint, high-profile interview with Egypt’s President Anwar Al Sadat and Israel’s Prime Minister Menachem Begin.
 According to the New York Times, Cronkite was heard to say after the interview, “Did Barbara get anything I didn’t get?”
-She also scored an exclusive interview with former President Richard Nixon in 1980 – the first live interview after his resignation in 1974.
+She also scored an exclusive interview with former President Richard Nixon in 1980 — the first live interview after his resignation in 1974.

-Barbara Walters Oscar Specials – For nearly three decades, Barbara would sit down with the most prominent players in the movie industry prior to Hollywood’s biggest night.
+Barbara Walters Oscar Specials – For nearly three decades, Barbara sat down with the most prominent players in the movie industry ahead of Hollywood’s biggest night.
 She interviewed a bevy of film legends such as Elizabeth Taylor, Audrey Hepburn, Sophia Loren, Anthony Hopkins, Steven Spielberg, Anne Hathaway, Helen Mirren and Tom Cruise.
 When announcing that the 2010 special would be her last, Barbara said, “This special has been a labor of love for 29 years.
-I will always remember when Hugh Jackman gave me a private lap dance or sitting down with the legendary Bette Davis or being taught to tango by Al Pacino.
+I will always remember when Hugh Jackman gave me a private lap dance, and sitting down with the legendary Bette Davis, or being taught to tango by Al Pacino.
 It’s those priceless moments that made this special the Oscar tradition that it has become.”

-The 10 Most Fascinating People – Launched by Barbara in 1993, these popular year-end specials featured people who defined the year for one reason or another.
-The list of Barbara’s picks for the ‘most fascinating’ person of the year resembles a Who’s Who of newsmakers over the past 20+ years: First Ladies Hillary Clinton (1993), Laura Bush (2002) and Michelle Obama (2008); Nelson Mandela (1994); Mother Teresa (1998); President-elect Barack Obama (2008); Steve Jobs – posthumously honored (2011); and Caitlyn Jenner (2015).
+The 10 Most Fascinating People – Launched by Barbara in 1993, these popular end-of-year specials featured people who defined the year for one reason or another.
+The honor roll of those chosen by Barbara as the “most fascinating” person of the year would resemble a Who’s Who of newsmakers over the next 20+ years: First Ladies Hillary Clinton (1993), Laura Bush (2002) and Michelle Obama (2008); Nelson Mandela (1994); Mother Teresa (1998); President-elect Barack Obama (2008); Steve Jobs, posthumously honored (2011); and Caitlyn Jenner (2015).

 Even a short list of the people Barbara interviewed for the aforementioned programs is a chronicle of the 20th and 21st century’s most notable figures: the Shah of Iran, Russia’s Boris Yeltsin and Vladimir Putin, the UK’s Margaret Thatcher, India’s Indira Ghandhi, Libya’s Muammar al-Gaddafi, King Hussein of Jordan and the Dalai Lama.
 Barbara’s extensive interview with Cuba’s Fidel Castro in June 1977 garnered extra attention.
-She concluded the resulting television special by saying, “What we disagreed on most profoundly is the meaning of freedom – and that is what truly separates us.”
-But her most-watched special, seen by a record 74 million viewers, was the interview presented in March 1999 with Monica Lewinsky who broke her silence about the affair with President Bill Clinton.
+She concluded the television special in which it aired with this: “What we disagreed on most profoundly is the meaning of freedom – and that is what truly separates us.”
+But her most-watched interview, seen by a record 74 million viewers, was the one presented in March 1999 special with Monica Lewinsky who broke her silence about the very public affair with President Bill Clinton.

 Barbara talked often about one interview in particular that she considered among her most memorable.
-It was the first of several interviews she conducted with Ronald Reagan during his presidency, and took place just eight months after he survived John Hinckley’s assassination attempt.
-Both Reagan and his beloved wife Nancy recalled the frightening March 30, 1981 experience.
+It was the first of several interviews she conducted with Ronald Reagan during his presidency and took place just eight months after the attempted assassination by John Hinckley on March 30, 1981.
+Both Reagan and his beloved wife Nancy shared their frightening recollections of that fateful day.
 Barbara asked Nancy, “Mrs. Reagan, was there a point when you thought your husband might die?”
 Nancy replied, “I was awfully scared.
 I was awfully scared.”
 Barbara would interview Reagan several more times during and after his presidency.
-In 1986, Barbara once again sat down with Reagan at a time when he enjoyed a 70 percent approval rating.
-She touched on his reputation as “the Great Communicator” and asked if his acting experience helped in any way.
-With a hearty laugh, Reagan said, “I’ve often wondered how some people in positions of this kind – how they manage without having had any acting experience!”
-It was a special honor to be in the audience for a conversation between the two of them at an ABC Affiliate Meeting in June, 1990.
-It what turned out to be Barbara’s last such interview with our 40th President, she asked, “How do you think that history will remember you?”
-Reagan offered this insightful answer: “I hope it’ll remember me on the basis that when I took office, I felt very strongly that our government had grown too officious and imposing too much on the private sector in our society and that I wanted to see if the American people couldn’t get back that pride and patriotism, that confidence that they had in our system.
+One such conversation took place in 1986 at a time when Reagan enjoyed a 70 percent approval rating.
+In that interview, she touched on his reputation as “the Great Communicator” and asked if his acting experience helped in any way.
+With a hearty laugh, Reagan said, “I’ve often wondered how some people in positions of this kind … manage without having had any acting experience!”
+It was a special honor to be in the audience for a conversation between the two of them at an ABC Affiliate Meeting in June,1990.
+It would be Barbara’s last such interview with our 40th President.
+She asked, “How do you think that history will remember you?”
+Reagan offered this insightful answer: “I hope it’ll remember me on the basis that when I took office, I felt very strongly that our government had grown too officious and imposing too much on the private sector in our society, and that I wanted to see if the American people couldn’t get back that pride and patriotism, that confidence that they had in our system.
 And I think they have.”
-Barbara interviewed every U.S. President and First Lady from Richard and Pat Nixon through Barack and Michelle Obama.

-I had the pleasure of encountering Barbara at many affiliate meetings through the years.
+It was my pleasure to encounter Barbara at many affiliate meetings through the years.
 But it was just after the 1997 launch of The View that we got to know each other much better.
-She knew of my support for the program, and reached out to ask me to pen a testimonial for use in a marketing campaign around the 1998 National Association of Television Program Executives (NATPE) conference in New Orleans.
+She knew of my support for the program and reached out to ask me to pen a testimonial for use in a marketing campaign to appear around the 1998 National Association of Television Program Executives (NATPE) conference in New Orleans.
 At the time, only 60% or so of ABC affiliates were actually clearing The View on a live basis.
-And so it was that the following quote from me appeared in a double-truck ad in the January 19, 1998 edition of Broadcasting & Cable magazine: “Barbara Walters and her dynamic team have given daytime viewers a refreshing, thought-provoking show that’s destined to become a mainstay of morning television.”
+The following quote from me appeared in a double-truck ad in the January 19,1998 edition of Broadcasting & Cable magazine: “Barbara Walters and her dynamic team have given daytime viewers a refreshing, thought-provoking show that’s destined to become a mainstay of morning television.”
 Little did I know how true those words would turn out to be!